JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Wednesday, 11 August, 2022

 Today, I spent a few hours watching videos trying to learn a bit more about python dictionaries.
-It might not have had to spend as much time learning if I had not been working at the time, but it was the best time I had so I am happy I did it.
+I might not have had to spend as much time learning if I had not been working at the time, but it was the best time I had so I am happy I did it.
 In the end, I found a video on Youtube that walked you through the problem and I realized that I was way over complicating it, and that in many ways, all I needed to do was to treat the dictionary like a list and that would have solved the problem.